rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 corresponding forms of the definite declension can be attested in the Shugurova dialect (a Sura-dialect, cf. Cygankin 1961: 294–395) and the Drakinski dialect (Drakino-Shoksha, cf. Âkuškin 1961: 197–293).
-At this time, it will serve us well to familiarize ourselves with a well documented variant of an Alatyr' dialect spoken in Nizhnep’yanski.
+At this time, it will serve us well to familiarize ourselves with a well documented variant of an Alatyrʹ dialect spoken in Nizhnep’yanski.

 <pgNo>166</pgNo>

 #### 4.4.2.
 A dialect attesting [±NUMBER] and [±KIN] parameters

 The Nizhnep’yanski dialect attests parametric features in its possessive declension including [±NB] and [±KIN] (cf. Nadʹkin 1968: 3–198).
 Nadʹkin describes a dialect in which all singular persons share a possessive declension distinction observed in 3SG of